 Scholarship funds can make a significant and positive impact on students' lives and Montana's future.
-With more than 50 scholarship funds distributing more than $400,000 each year, Montana Community Foundation is one of the largest providers of scholarships in the state.
+With more than 50 scholarship funds distributing nearly $500,000 each year, the Montana Community Foundation is one of the largest providers of scholarships in the state.

-Our scholarships can support students of all ages obtaining their education and degrees at every level in the educational system.
-Scholarship funds at MCF are considered nondiscriminatory even if they benefit a limited group of people, such as women, minorities or residents of a particular community.
-If you’re interested in a comprehensive approach to helping scholars succeed, we can also help you identify and partner with nonprofit organizations that sponsor college preparation activities such as tutoring, test preparation, mentoring and more.
+Scholarship funds support students obtaining their education and degrees at varying levels in the educational system.
+They are considered nondiscriminatory even if they benefit a limited group of people, such as women, minorities, or residents of a particular community.
+If you’re interested in a comprehensive approach to helping scholars succeed, we can also help you identify and partner with nonprofit organizations that sponsor college preparation activities such as tutoring, test preparation, mentoring, and more.